rezashamji/ToolUniverse/docs/tutorials/make_your_data_agent_searchable.rst

       - You can optionally control the hybrid mix with alpha (``alpha``).

 ToolUniverse automatically resolves paths in ``<user_cache_dir>/embeddings/``.
-* Agents can therefore call ``toy_search`` immediately after loading your JSON — no local setup needed.
+* Agents can now call ``toy_search`` immediately after loading your JSON — no local setup needed.

 ---

 5. Share or back up via Hugging Face (optional)
 --------------------------------------------

-After making your agent-searchable datset you can share it publicly.
+After making your agent-searchable dataset you can share it publicly.
 You can also download other's public agent-searchable datasets and their tools so that you can use the community's data and tools in your research!

 This is the **final step for making your collection “public-ready.”**
 Use it when you want to: